livepeer/LIPs/LIPs/LIP-snapshot_earnings.md

 Sets the root hash of a merkle tree representing a snapshot and updates the `snapshots` map for `_ID` with `_merkleRoot`.

+This function reverts if:
+- The caller is not the `Controller` owner
-This function reverts if the map entry already exists.
+- The map entry already exists.

 ##### `verify(bytes32 _ID, bytes32[] _proof, bytes32 _leaf) external returns (bool)`